vishxrad/universityrag/README.md

-# University Chatbot with RAG and Ollama
+# University Chatbot with RAG, Ollama, and Intel Extension for PyTorch

 This project implements a chatbot for university information using Retrieval-Augmented Generation (RAG) and Ollama with the Mistral model.
-The chatbot is designed to answer queries about a university using its prospectus.
+The chatbot is designed to answer queries about a university using its prospectus and is optimized to run on Intel CPUs using Intel Extension for PyTorch (IPEX).

 ## Features